Drupal Terminology And Basic Concepts: Short Glossary

 A module is one of the must-to-know Drupal basic concepts.
 It is a substitute for plugins in WordPress.
 Even though Drupal core (Drupal core – definition in point no. 14) has all the necessary functionalities for website creation and management, some functionalities are not available by default.

 For example, if your website demands integration with the external database, you will need an additional module not included in Drupal core.
 Those solutions call contributed modules and are prepared by the Drupal community.
-Usually, they are based on PHP, JavaScript, or CSS.
+Usually, Drupal modules are based on PHP, JavaScript, or CSS.
 Even if the website has dozens of installed extensions, you can control them from the admin panel.
 For instance, you can switch them on or off depending on your needs.

 6. Path